-The following Management's Discussion and Analysis (MD&A) of NY Green Bank's financial performance provides an overview of NY Green Bank's financial activities for the fiscal year ended March 31, 2024.
+The following Management's Discussion and Analysis (MD&A) of NY Green Bank's financial performance provides an overview of NY Green Bank's financial activities for the fiscal year ended March 31, 2025.
 The information contained in the MD&A should be considered in conjunction with the information in the accompanying financial statements and related notes.
 Following this MD&A are the basic financial statements of NY Green Bank with the notes thereto that are essential to a full understanding of the data contained in the financial statements.
 NY Green Bank's basic financial statements have the following components: (1) proprietary fund financial statements and (2) notes to the basic financial statements.

 Proprietary fund financial statements are designed to provide readers with a broad overview of NY Green Bank's finances in a manner similar to a private-sector business.
 The Statement of Net Position presents information on NY Green Bank's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, and the difference between these is reported as net position.
-The Statement of Revenues, Expenses and Changes in Fund Net Position presents information showing how NY Green Bank's net position changed during the fiscal year.
-All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of the related cash flows.
+The Statement of Revenues, Expenses and Changes in Fund Net Position presents information are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of the related cash flows.
 Thus, revenues and expenses that are reported for some items will result in cash flows in future fiscal periods.
-The Statement of Cash Flows shows how changes in the statement of net position and cash receipts and payments affect cash balances at year end.
+The Statement of Cash Flows shows how changes in balance sheet and income accounts affect cash balances at year end.
 The notes to the basic financial statements provide additional information that is essential for a full understanding of the information provided in the proprietary fund financial statements.

 NY Green Bank is a division of the New York State Energy Research and Development Authority (NYSERDA).
 The financial statements present the financial results of NY Green Bank and not the overall financial results of NYSERDA.
-A complete set of NYSERDA's audited basic financial statements is available upon request.
+A complete set of NYSERDA's audited financial statements is available upon request.